 The antidepressant properties of saffron have been studied extensively over the past few decades.
-Researchers believe that saffron works by stimulating certain brain receptors that help regulate moods.
-Studies conducted in India indicate that consuming saffron along with other herbs improved depressive symptoms among women diagnosed with premenstrual syndrome.
+Researchers believe that saffron stimulates certain brain receptors that help regulate moods.
+Studies conducted in India indicate that consuming saffron and other herbs improved depressive symptoms among women diagnosed with premenstrual syndrome.
 PMS affects up to 70 percent of menstruating females worldwide.
-It causes physical and emotional changes including irritability, fatigue, bloating, breast tenderness, headaches, cramps and food cravings.
+It causes physical and emotional changes, including irritability, fatigue, bloating, breast tenderness, headaches, cramps, and food cravings.
 Saffron has also proven effective against anxiety disorders such as panic attacks and obsessive-compulsive disorder.

-One study showed that people who ate saffron daily experienced significant improvements in their short term memory after just one month.
-Other research suggests that saffron can boost working memory, or mental capacity needed to hold information temporarily while performing complex tasks.
+One study showed that people who ate saffron daily experienced significant improvements in their short-term memory after just one month.
+Other research suggests that saffron can temporarily boost working memory or mental capacity to hold information while performing complex tasks.
 This effect was seen only in older adults, however.
-A separate trial involving young men demonstrated no improvement in cognitive function following consumption of saffron capsules.
-However, this particular study did not include any placebo groups, so we cannot rule out the possibility that participants simply got better without taking anything.
+A trial involving young men demonstrated no improvement in cognitive function after consuming saffron capsules.
+However, this study did not include any placebo groups, so we cannot rule out the possibility that participants simply got better without taking anything.

 Improve sleep quality

 Sleep problems affect about 30 million Americans each year.
-Some experts say that poor sleep habits contribute to obesity, diabetes, hypertension and even Alzheimer’s disease.
+Some experts say poor sleep habits contribute to obesity, diabetes, hypertension, and Alzheimer’s.
 Several clinical trials have indicated that saffron improves sleep patterns.
-One small study involving 16 subjects found that ingesting two grams of powdered saffron three times per day helped improve overall sleep quality.
-Participants slept longer during the night and woke feeling refreshed.
-Another double blind randomized controlled trial involving 40 elderly volunteers revealed that saffron increased total sleep time by nearly 50 minutes.
+One small study involving 16 subjects found that ingesting two grams of powdered saffron thrice daily helped improve overall sleep quality.
+Participants slept longer during the night and woke to feel refreshed.
+Another double-blind randomized controlled trial involving 40 elderly volunteers revealed that saffron increased total sleep time by nearly 50 minutes.

 Saffron Side Effects

-The most effective clinical research studies on using saffron for medicinal purposes have employed doses ranging from 15 to 40 mg per day.
+The most effective clinical research studies on using saffron for medicinal purposes have employed doses ranging from 15 to 40 mg daily.
 The recommended dosage varies depending on which product you buy.
 For example, a capsule may contain 10 milligrams of active ingredients, whereas an extract might be made with 100 mg of dried stamens.
-You should start low and work your way up until you find what feels right for you.
+You should start low and work your way up until you find what feels right.

 How long does it last?